GitEagleY/Stock_Market_Data_Analysis/README.md

 Here are some examples of what you can do with the project:

 1. **Stock Price Trends**:
-   - See how the closing price of different stocks (e.g., AAPL, AMZN, TSLA) changes over time.
+   - See how the closing price of different stocks changes over time.
    - Compare the price movements of different stocks.

 2. **Volatility**: